Hellebore

 Commonly known as hellebores (/ˈhɛl@bɔərz/), the Eurasian genus Helleborus consists of approximately 20 species of herbaceous or evergreen perennial flowering plants in the family Ranunculaceae, within which it gave its name to the tribe of Helleboreae.
-Despite names such as "winter rose", "Christmas rose" and "Lenten rose", hellebores are not closely related to the rose family (Rosaceae).
 Many hellebore species are poisonous.

+Despite common names such as winter rose, Christmas rose, and Lenten rose, hellebores are not closely related to the rose family (Rosaceae).

+Etymology

+The common name "hellebore" is first attested in 1300s; it originates, via Old French and Latin, ultimately from ἑλλέβορος.
+Although traditionally translated as "plant eaten by fawns", this could be folk etymology and, according to Beekes, really a Pre-Greek word.
+It is not related to the word "hell", despite the toxic nature of this plant.

+In Anglo-Saxon England, the Anglo-Latin word elleborus had varied meanings.
+Around 900 AD, it was linked with "tunsingwyrt" (various spellings; likely an allium such as wild garlic) in the Old English Herbarium. Ælfric of Eynsham seemed to assert that elleborus had no vernacular Old English translation; by the early 11th century, "wodewistle" was used to gloss the word, possibly referring to hemlock or similar.
+These shifts reflect the developing understanding of Latin plant names in Old English texts.

 Description

 The flowers have five petal-like sepals surrounding a ring of small, cup-like nectaries which are actually petals modified to hold nectar.
 The sepals do not fall as petals would, but remain on the plant, sometimes for many months.
-Recent research in Spain suggests that the persistence of the sepals contributes to the development of the seeds.
+The persistence of the sepals may contribute to the development of the seeds.

 Taxonomy

 The genus was established by Carl Linnaeus in volume one of his Species Plantarum in 1753.